8.5 Example Systems

 Once the SSH-TRANS channel exists, the next step is for the user to actually log into the machine, or more specifically, authenticate himself or herself to the server.
 SSH allows three different mechanisms for doing this.
 First, since the two machines are communicating over a secure channel, it is OK for the user to simply send his or her password to the server.
 This is not a safe thing to do when using Telnet since the password would be sent in the clear, but in the case of SSH the password is encrypted in the SSH-TRANS channel.
 The second mechanism uses public-key encryption.
 This requires that the user has already placed his or her public key on the server.
 The third mechanism, called host-based authentication, basically says that any user claiming to be so-and-so from a certain set of trusted hosts is automatically believed to be that same user on the server.
 Host-based authentication requires that the client host authenticate itself to the server when they first connect; standard SSH-TRANS only authenticates the server by default.

-a fairly straightforward application of the protocols and algorithms we
+is a fairly straightforward application of the protocols and

-public keys needed to authenticate the user when he or she logs into
+needed to authenticate the user when he or she logs into this machine

 contains the private keys needed to authenticate the user on remote